drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 ## About drogue-device

 Drogue-device is an [Actor framework](https://en.wikipedia.org/wiki/Actor_model) for writing embedded applications in Rust.
 The advantage of using [drogue-device](https://github.com/drogue-iot/drogue-device) is that you can represent sensors and peripherals as independent components (actors) and wire them together in your application, as a way to apply good software engineering principles in embedded programming.

+## Drogue Cloud

+In many cases you might want to connect your devices to some central system.
+A system that may receive data, hand out commands and configuration to devices, orchestrate firmware updates and lots more.
+That is Drogue Cloud, our backend system based on [Kubernetes](https://kubernetes.io/), [Knative](https://knative.dev/), and [Cloud Events](https://cloudevents.io/).

+[Drogue Cloud](https://github.com/drogue-iot/drogue-cloud) provides you with tools for device authentication and authorization, different protocol endpoints, message normalization, persistence, device management, and a few more things.
+The idea is that, on the cloud side, you can focus on processing the data that your devices provide you.

 # Device drivers on drogue-device